clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 ![](FigsTut1/unnamed-chunk-6-1.png)<!-- -->

-Perhaps you have additional binary (such as presence/absence, male/female), or continuous data that you want to include in the phylogeny.
-You can do this using the gheatmap() function.
+You might have additional binary (such as presence/absence), or continuous data for each individual in your phylogeny that you want to include in the graphic.
+You can do this using the gheatmap() function in the ggtree package.

 We will first read in two made-up .csv files; 1) **primates\_binary\_traits.csv** with presence/absence data for six